iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Point-free

 Another benefit of functional programming is the [point-free](https://en.wikipedia.org/wiki/Tacit_programming) programming style.
-This means that you are able to omit function arguments if they match the parameters of the function you pass it to.
+This means that you can omit function arguments if they match the parameters of the function you pass it to.

 ```javascript
 const double = (number) => number * 2